Catherine was offered a scholarship in 2011 as she entered Class 4

-Catherine now goes to Nanyuki Boarding Academy, a private boarding school that while not especially grand by Western standards is a significant improvement from the local school she had attended.
-The kids all have their own books, both notebooks and textbooks, and the instruction is structured and organized.
+Catherine went to Nanyuki Boarding Academy, a private boarding school that while not especially grand by Western standards was a significant improvement from the local school she had attended.
+The kids there all have their own books, both notebooks and textbooks, and the instruction is structured and organized.
 There are extracurricular activities and field trips.
 Based on the results of the state-wide Class 8 final exams, Nanyuki Boarding Academy consistently ranks first of all the schools in its district.

-At home, Catherine shared a bed with her brothers with no mattress and just a few old and dirty blankets.
+Going to Nanyuki Boarding Academy was a huge change for Catherine.
+At home, Catherine shares a bed with her brothers with no mattress and just a few old and dirty blankets.
 At school, she has her own bed and bedding.
 At home, Catherine would have, at best, one meal a day, frequently just a few boiled potatoes, and meat was a very rare occurrence.
 At school she gets three good meals a day with meat twice a week.
 At home, Catherine had one set of used clothes and only a pair of flip flops for shoes.
 Personal hygiene was a challenge.
 At school, she can shower regularly and washes her clothes and bedding once a week.
 If Catherine got ill at home, she usually had to tough it out.
 If medical attention was needed, the family had to spend its meager savings or beg from neighbours.
-At school, if necessary, she is taken to a proper clinic in town.
+At school, The Small Project pays the small annual fee required to enroll her in the government’s national health insurance plan.
+If she requires medical care, Catherine she is taken to a proper clinic.